Best Time to Visit Toronto

 Spring in Toronto

 There is a saying amongst Torontonians regarding spring – Blink and you may miss it!
-The saying may be based in the winter cabin fever that we can get certain years.
+The saying may be based in the winter cabin fever that we can get in certain years.
 After 4 months of winter, spring just seems too short!

 Spring rains could drive you indoors to cafes, theatres both movie and live stage, art galleries and more.
 Drop by the St. Lawrence Market and grab a pea-meal sandwich for lunch.
 Or visit the shopping malls – Eaton Centre, Yorkdale Mall, Fairview Mall or one of the many others.